As I sit here alone and write this, I feel enormous peace.

 But when we make things happen, we do it in spades.

-It’s not inside the box, my friend.
+It’s not inside the box, friend.
 It’s not even on this planet.
-And you cannot see it from where you currently stand.
+And thus you cannot see it from where you currently stand.

 The entire point in seeking something like this, is that it’s the one true escape from the purgatory you now call home.
 It’s the wormhole to freedom.

 How to access it may be indescribable, and futile at best.
 It’s likely this place can only be found by the one seeking it.